apache/activemq-artemis/docs/user-manual/en/masking-passwords.md

 `artemis-users.properties` but will instead hash the input and compare the two hashed values for password verification.

-Use the following command from the CLI of the Aremtis *instance* you wish to add the user/password to.
+Use the following command from the CLI of the Artemis *instance* you wish to add the user/password to.
 This command will not work from the Artemis home used to create the instance, and it will also not work unless the broker has been started.
 For example: